-There’s been a lot of discussion in the analyst relations community about the rollout of the present round of Cool Vendor designations from Gartner.
+There’s always a lot of discussion in the analyst relations community about the rollout of new Cool Vendor designations from Gartner.
 We’d be better prepared for them if we looked at academic research into contest-like evaluations like these, at the University of Edinburgh’s Analyst Observatory and elsewhere.
 Drawing on a roundtable at Warwick University, I’ve some ideas about how some leading academics’ research can illuminate this debate.

 The release of the Cool Vendor awards is coming slowly to be a real event in the analyst relations world.
 It’s a competition in many ways, both inside the market and inside Gartner.
 On one level different firms are competing, almost head-to-head, and there’s a triadic competition (see David Stark, for example: “For What It’s Worth”), where analysts are competing against each other with their nominations.
 Then there’s also the contestin the market, where the designation is a prize that allows the vendor to win customers.